Gigabit Fiber Construction in Raleigh

 - Contractors - Google Fiber and AT&T will use contractors and their sub-contractors to complete the infrastructure installation.
 Most companies provide informational door hangers in advance of their work.
 Sub-contractor vehicles and equipment may not be marked with the contracting company’s name, but when asked, all workers should be able to identify the contracting company.
 Time Warner Cable vehicles will be marked with the company name.

 - Rights-of-way - A permit governs work on public streets or in rights-of-way.
-Permits are issued by the City of Raleigh or the NC Department of Transportation depending on which entity owns the road.
+Permits are issued by the City of Raleigh or the North Carolina Department of Transportation depending on which entity owns the road.
 A public right-of-way area (example right-of-way drawing) is designated between most streets and the adjacent private property.
 Service providers are allowed by law to place fiber, water, sewer, and electrical lines in the right-of-way.
 Contractors should receive permission from property owners before working on private property.
 Example of a right-of-way drawing.

 - Construction Duration - We do not have a specific timeframe for construction because the amount of time it will take varies greatly based on a variety of factors.
 Unforeseen issues such as weather, access, and equipment malfunctions can also affect the timeline.
 Companies are not required by law to coordinate construction activities or co-locate their infrastructure, which means that even after one company is finished and the property is restored, other companies can come through the same area and start the process, anew.